idvorkin/idvorkin.github.io/_d/joy.md

 ### Gayle - The Queen of Aggressive Kindness

 One of my favorite inspirations is Gayle, a 78-year-old retired engineer with over 50 patents to her name, who now dedicates her retirement to "aggressive kindness."
-Her story is documented by her daughter on Instagram (@gayle.tales).
+Follow her story on Instagram [@gayle.tales](https://www.instagram.com/gayle.tales/).

 What makes Gayle remarkable:
 - She carries cookies everywhere to give to strangers